kafechew/astro/README.md

 *   A [Google AI / Gemini API Key](https://aistudio.google.com/app/apikey) (if `geminiService.js` is retained for other purposes or as a fallback).
 *   MongoDB Atlas account and connection URI.
 *   SMTP server access (host, port, user, password) for email verification.
+*   **Crucially for RAG:** Ability to create a Vector Search Index in your MongoDB Atlas cluster.

 ## Setup Instructions